 Volunteer Income Tax Assistance (VITA)

-During tax season (January to April) VITA provides free, volunteer-assisted tax preparation in a culturally-specific setting to low income, primarily Latino individuals and families.
+During tax season (late January to mid-April) VITA provides free, volunteer-assisted tax preparation in a culturally-specific setting to low income, primarily Latino individuals and families.
 As well as providing direct tax preparation services, VITA offers its clients the necessary tools and education to better understand and take control of their personal tax situation.

 VITA provides the following direct services: